 I suggested we could perhaps take the forest variant, but he just shrugged and jerked his head to the unperturbed sheep.
 “No grass in the woods.”

 I was just getting used to it when we arrived at a ridge, a rocky crête, and there were suddenly two steep drops.

 By now we were pretty high, and I noticed some birds of prey circling.
 A helpful information sign lower down had mentioned that Griffon vultures fed on dead animals up here, so this wasn’t reassuring either.
 All it would take was a slipping foot as I crouched to photograph a butterfly.

 Strangely, I felt better after this.
 I threw myself down (well, lowered myself gently) into a safe-ish position and followed Eole’s example of looking up and around instead of down.

 The view was stunning.
-I tried to remember the names the old man had given me and pin them on the peaks.
+I tried to remember the names the old man (see my previous post Spying and Lying) had given me and pin them on the peaks.
 There’s a quality to the silence – when combined with the cold, thin air and the view – that tastes of freedom.

 I started to understand why Eole likes it up here; why he’s the one in his family who deals with the sheep all summer.

 But I think there’s an additional reason why Eole comes up here.
 I think he has a secret.